prometheuxresearch/docs/docs/sdk/api/applications/graph_rag.md

     project_id="my_project_id",
     question="Which companies are in California?",
     rag_records=rag_records
-    # No graph_concepts specified - orchestrator will choose automatically
+    # No graph parameters specified - orchestrator will choose from all project concepts
 )
 ```